Press

 EHRLICH CELEBRATES EMMY WIN

-Todd Ehrlich, who runs New York production company T-LINE TV, celebrated an Emmy Award win after working with WCBS-TV to produce “Race for the Cure,” a prelude show to a Susan G. Komen New York City race event.
+Todd Ehrlich, who runs New York production company T-LINE TV, celebrated an Emmy Award win after working with WCBS-TV to produce "Race for the Cure".

 Sunday, April 25, 2010